jacob-ebey/modern-web-intro/README.md

-# Modern Web Intro
+# Modern Web Intro (in development)

-A set of examples and instructions to guide you though the crazy modern web-stack from HTML 101 to TypeScript and React (in development).
+A set of examples and instructions to guide you though the crazy modern web-stack from HTML 101 to TypeScript and React.

 ## Getting Started